geopython/pygeoapi/docs/source/cql.rst

 Examples
 ^^^^^^^^

-A ``between`` example for a specific property through an HTTP POST request:
+A ``BETWEEN`` example for a specific property through an HTTP POST request:

 .. code-block:: bash